Welcome to Coleop-Terra!

 About the author

-I am researcher in the Colección Boliviana de Fauna and teacher in a school in Santa Cruz, Bolivia.
+I am researcher in the Colección Boliviana de Fauna and biology teacher in Santa Cruz, Bolivia.

 In generally I am interested in how life evolves and persists all over the world, however, for several reasons I have focused on biogeographically interesting settings and groups that are easy to study.